Jwhiles/CV/README.md

 ### Full Stack Engineer - Habito
 __July 2018 - Present__

   At Habito I have worked on various user focused projects, ranging from a redesigned homepage, to a re-implementation of the dynamic fact find which is the core of Habito's user journey.
 One of my main focuses has been to improve the accessibility of the projects I work on, by focusing on users' needs as well as on more technical matters.
-    At Habito we use PureScript and Haskell for all development work.
+  Habito use's PureScript and Haskell for all development work.
 These languages have taught me a lot about functional programming.
 I am comfortable with the core features of both languages, and have a growing familiarity with the ecosystems of libraries and language extensions which surround them.